IsvaraWoo/electron-window-with-tray/README.md

 You can learn more about each of these components within the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start).

+## New features

+**2016-03-03**

+Implement a frameless main window, and movable when drag on blue title area (a H1 element). [more info...](https://github.com/atom/electron/blob/master/docs/api/frameless-window.md)

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: